NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 TITLE OF BILL:

-An act to amend the environmental conservation law, in relation to
+An act to amend the general business law, in relation to requiring motor

 SUMMARY OF PROVISIONS:

 Section 1 adds a new section 198-d to the general business law that

 requires that a used motor vehicle dealer make a good faith effort to

 determine if a vehicle has an outstanding national highway safety recall